-Minimizing pain, and anxiety, from injectable fillers, botox, and liposuction
+Minimizing pain and anxiety from injectable fillers, neurotoxins, and liposuction

 People often say “It hurts to be beautiful” – but this doesn’t have to be true!
 Fear of pain, and specifically fear of needles (also known as trypanophobia), is often cited as the #1 reason people choose not to get Botox, Fillers, or other aesthetic procedures like liposuction.
 The most common questions we get in our Broomfield, Colorado office are: “Does Botox hurt?”, “Do Fillers hurt?” or “I’m afraid of needles, how can I get over that?”.

 First and foremost, your comfort is our priority.
 Our goal is for you to enjoy the process itself (almost) as much as you enjoy the results!
 If you are especially afraid of injections, or if you have any fears whatsoever, we can take extra steps to further minimize the possibility of pain.

 You should know, too, that if you do suffer from trypanophobia, you are not alone.
 It is estimated 10% to 20% of the population has a debilitating fear of needles!
 Reasonable fear is not necessarily a bad thing, though.
 It can actually encourage you to be more careful about whom you choose for your aesthetic procedure – and to check their history, qualifications, and results.